UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team09-AnimeGAN.md

 ---                                   ---         ---      ---            ---
 Total                                 11048065    0        -              -
 ```
-Due to GPU memory constraints, the ViT is configured to have patch size of 8 with 2 pixel overlap to the patches next to each other, and 6 layers of transformer encoder block, each with 6 attention heads.
+Due to GPU memory constraints, the minibatch size is set to 8, and the ViT is configured to have patch size of 8 with 2 pixel overlap to the patches next to each other, and 6 layers of transformer encoder block, each with 6 attention heads.
 The patch is projected to a vector of size 384.
 To train the model adam optimizer is used for both generator and discriminator, initially with a learning rate of 0.0025 which was shown to be too high.

 As each 1k iterations takes over 4 mins to train, it is very hard to find optimal hyperparameters for the new model given the time for this project.
 Below are some attempts over the course of over one week.
 #### Initial Attempt
-This attempt is before changing the image patch bug, therefore, the no meaningful learning is achieve.
+This attempt is before changing the image patch bug, therefore, no meaningful learning is achieved.

 ![Sample Output Images 1st Attempt]({{'/assets/images/team09/attempt_1.png' | relative_url}}){: style="width: 500px; max-width: 100%;"}
 <center><b>Fig 7.</b> Sample Output Images From the Initial Attempt</center>